 Whether the hunter-gatherer diet suits you or not, you should consider what is in your diet, and what is going into -- and out of -- your body.
 The body can get rid of a certain amount of toxins, but if it takes in more than it can get rid of it becomes overloaded, and illness will result.

 It's important to pick a diet that doesn't bring in more toxins than you can get rid of and that considers the elimination process.
 You can get help to get rid of toxins by drinking ample amounts of water, by eating enough fiber, and by doing some exercise that results in sweating, or spending some time in a sauna.
-If you never do anything to sweat, it is difficult for the body to get rid of oil soluable toxins.
+If you never do anything to sweat, it is difficult for the body to get rid of oil soluble toxins.

 Pay attention to how your body feels.
-If you don't feel fantastic a while after a certain type of meal, then there was probably something in that meal that didn't completely agree with you.
+If you don't feel fantastic shortly after a certain type of meal, then there was probably something in that meal that didn't completely agree with you.
 Conversely, if you do feel great, there was probably something there that your body really needed, unless it was something that produced short term pleasure such as a drug, or sugars or fats.
 See how you feel a few hours afterwards.

 If you want to try the hunter-gatherer diet you should probably try to follow it very strictly at the beginning and see how you feel after one to three weeks.
 You should feel some initial benefits already after a few days, though chronic conditions such as a perpetually irritated throat or skin conditions might take several weeks to resolve.
 Once you start to really feel the benefits, and you feel that you have gotten as healthy as you are going to get on it, then try one of your old foods again that you really liked, and see what happens to your health level.
 If you maintain your health level over the next week or so then you can consider trying to add another one, if not exclude it again.